kuhlman-lab-ucr/p38-Simulations-and-Fourier-Code/Single_Cell_Tracking_Pipeline/README.md

 - A working Python environment (conda or venv).
 - For GPU acceleration: an NVIDIA GPU with CUDA drivers and a CUDA-enabled PyTorch installation.

-Large image files (TIFF, ND2) are not required to be in the repository.
 Scripts, commands, and installation instructions will be provided in GitHub.

 ---